lpuskar/products/README.md

 1. Clone this repository to your local machine.

-2. Add database passwords to the .env file
+2. Create a .env file with the following values for testing purposes:

 ```
+POSTGRES_HOST = 'db'
 POSTGRES_USERNAME = 'postgres'
 POSTGRES_PASSWORD = 'postgres'
+POSTGRES_DB = 'products'

 ```

 4. Navigate to the repository directory in your terminal.